CGCL-codes/JOpFuzzer/README.md

 ## Usage of JOpFuzzer
 ### Using Docker Image

-Users can download the docker image from the [Google Driver](https://drive.google.com/file/d/1ZHwSZtABvHDhmWkwxMr5_Uz9pgNEPbfy/view).
+Users can pull the docker image from the docker hub.
 All the necessary evaluation environments have been set up.
 ```
+# docker pull hustcamel/jopfuzzer:latest
 # docker import JOpFuzzer-docker.tar # This process may take a few minutes depending on the machine performance.
 When the process finishes, the image ID will show on the screen.
 # docker run -it [image ID] /bin/bash
 # cd root/JOpFuzzer-demo